oatmilkies/snake-client/README.md

 -   "s" - move down
 -   "d" - move right

-## Other
+## Messages

-- You can send a predefined message by pressing "m".
+- You can send the following canned messages to display on screen:
+-   "m" - meow
+-   "h" - hallo
+-   "p" - pow!